 In Mainland China, the Group runs a food and beverage trading business through its network of supermarkets and convenient stores.
-As a result of the internal business restructuring by adjusting our sales strategies, we had chosen to focus on high-margin product portfolio and adopted more effective but less costly sales channels.
+As a result of the internal business restructuring by adjusting our sales strategies, we had chosen to focus on high-margin product portfolio and adopted more effective but less costly sales channels and observed successful implementation of this strategy.